 There is no way to know the exact range of your wireless network without testing.
-Every obstacle placed between the Router and a wireless PC will create signal loss.
-Lead glass, metal, concrete floors, water and walls will inhibit the signal and reduce range.
-Start with the Router and your wireless PC in the same room and move it away in small increments to determine the maximum range in your environment.
+Every obstacle placed between an Access Point and wireless PC will create signal loss.
+Leaded glass, metal, concrete floors, water, and walls will inhibit the signal and reduce range.
+Start with your Access Point and your wireless PC in the same room and move it away in small increments to determine the maximum range in your environment.

 You may also try using different channels, as this may eliminate interference affecting only one channel.
+Also, open the Access Point's Web-based Utility.
+Click the Wireless tab and then the Advanced Wireless tab.
+Make sure the Output Power is set to 100%.